deepak2-rajak/project-3-todo-app/README.md

 # project 3
-this project is todo app
+this project is todo app.